apache/mynewt-site/docs/os/tutorials/lora/lorawanapp.md

 ### Objective

-The purpose of this tutorial is to demonstrate how to build the lora app shell application for either a class A or class C lora device.
+The purpose of this tutorial is to demonstrate how to build the lora app shell application for either a class A or class C lora device and to perform basic functions such as joining and sending data packets to a lora gateway/server.

+NOTE: This tutorial presumes that you have a running lora gateway and lora network server.
+No description of the gateway/server is provided.
+It is expected that the user understands how to configure and operate the gateway/server so that it can communicate with a class A or class C device.

 <br>

 ### Hardware needed

-* Telennor EE02 module
+* Telenor EE02 module
 * Segger J-Link or similar debugger
 * LORA gateway
 * Laptop running Mac OS
 * It is assumed you have already installed newt tool.
 * It is assumed you understand the basics of the mynewt OS
+* 3-wire serial cable to connect telenor module to your laptop
+* Some form of terminal emulation application running on your laptop.

 <br>